Generative AI meets 3D: A Survey on Text-to-3D in AIGC Era: 3D Data Representation

 \section{3D Data Representation}

-3D data can have different representations~\cite{ahmed2018survey}, divided into Euclidean and non-Euclidean.
-3D Euclidean data has a potential grid structure, which allows global parameterization and a common coordinate system.
-These properties make extending existing 2D deep learning paradigms to 3D data a simple task, where convolution operations remain the same as 2D.
-On the other hand, 3D non-Euclidean data does not have a grid array structure and is not globally parameterized.
-Therefore, extending classical deep learning techniques to such representations is a challenging task.
-In real life, the research of deep learning techniques in non-Euclidean domains is of great significance.
-This is referred to as geometric deep learning~\cite{cao2020comprehensive}.
+3D data has different representations~\cite{minto2018deep,park2019deepsdf,jin20203d,hanocka2019meshcnn,mildenhall2021nerf,lee2024text}, categorized into Structured and non-Structured.
+Structured data typically has a grid structure.
+These properties make it relatively straightforward to extend existing 2D deep learning paradigms to 3D data, where convolution operations remain analogous to those in 2D.
+By contrast, 3D non-structured data lacks a grid structured~\cite{blinn2005pixel}.
+Therefore, extending classical deep learning techniques to such non-structured representations is a challenging task, which is widely known as geometric deep learning~\cite{cao2020comprehensive} and has attracted significant attention.
+In the following section, we provide an overview of the major 3D data representations, followed by a brief comparison from three perspectives: representation, computation, and efficiency.